piomin/sample-quarkus-microservices-consul/readme.md

 ## Getting Started
 Currently, you may find here some examples of microservices implementation using different projects from Quarkus.
 Here's a full list of available examples in this repository:
 1. Using Quarkus for building microservices that may be easily deployed outside Kubernetes.
 Integrating Quarkus with Consul discovery and KV store.
 The example is available in the branch [master](https://github.com/piomin/sample-quarkus-microservices-consul/tree/master).
-A detailed guide may be find in the following article: Detailed description can be found here: [Quarkus Microservices with Consul Discovery](https://piotrminkowski.com/2020/11/24/quarkus-microservices-with-consul-discovery/)
+A detailed guide may be found in the following article: Detailed description can be found here: [Quarkus Microservices with Consul Discovery](https://piotrminkowski.com/2020/11/24/quarkus-microservices-with-consul-discovery/)
+2. [Latest] Quarkus with SmallRye Stork and Mutiny Consul Client.
+The example is available in the branch [Consul with Quarkus and SmallRye Stork](https://github.com/piomin/sample-quarkus-microservices-consul/tree/master).

 ## Usage
 1. Maven 3.6.3+